ShiBirIIT/ShivanBiradar/slokas.md

                                                        āhāras tv api sarvasya tri-vidho bhavati priyaḥ<br>
                                                        yajñas tapas tathā dānaṁ teṣhāṁ bhedam imaṁ śhṛiṇu<br> </h1>

-                                                       Meaning: The mind and body impact each other.<br>
+                                                       Meaning: The mind and body impact each other.
-                                                       Thus, the food people eat influences their nature and vice versa.<br>
+                                                       Thus, the food people eat influences their nature and vice versa.
-                                                       The Chhāndogya Upaniṣhad explains that the coarsest part of the food we eat passes out as feces;<br>
+                                                       The Chhāndogya Upaniṣhad explains that the coarsest part of the food we eat passes out as feces;
-                                                       the subtler part becomes flesh; and the subtlest part becomes the mind (6.5.1).<br>
+                                                       the subtler part becomes flesh; and the subtlest part becomes the mind (6.5.1).
-                                                       Again, it states: āhāra śhuddhau sattva śhuddhiḥ, “By eating pure food, the mind becomes pure.” <br>
+                                                       Again, it states: āhāra śhuddhau sattva śhuddhiḥ, “By eating pure food, the mind becomes pure.”
                                                        The reverse is also true—people with pure minds prefer pure foods.